-The greater the thermal conductivity, the easier the heat is transferred out, thereby reducing the temperature gradient on the tool surface;
+The greater the thermal conductivity of the tool material, the easier the heat is transferred out.
+This reduces the temperature gradient on the tool surface.

-The coefficient of thermal expansion is small, which can reduce thermal deformation;
+A small coefficient of thermal expansion can reduce thermal deformation.

-The elastic modulus is small, which can reduce the amplitude of alternating stress caused by thermal expansion.
+A small elastic modulus can reduce the amplitude of alternating stress caused by thermal expansion.

-Tool materials with good thermal shock resistance, cutting fluid can be used in the cutting process.
+Tool materials with good thermal shock resistance can use cutting fluid in the cutting process.

 5. Good craftsmanship

-This requires tool materials to have better process properties, such as forging performance, heat treatment performance, welding performance, grinding performance, high temperature plastic deformation, etc.
+This requirement necessitates that tool materials have better process properties, such as forging performance, heat treatment performance, welding performance, grinding performance, and high-temperature plastic deformation.

-The economy is one of the important indicators of tool materials.
+Economy is one of the essential indicators of tool materials.

-The development of tool materials should be combined with the actual situation of resources in the country, which has great economic and strategic significance.
+The development of tool materials should consider the country’s resource situation, which has significant economic and strategic significance.

-In addition, in advanced processing systems (such as cutting processing automation systems and flexible manufacturing systems), the cutting performance of the tool is also required to be stable and reliable, with a certain degree of predictability and high reliability.
+Moreover, advanced processing systems (such as cutting processing automation systems and flexible manufacturing systems) require the cutting performance of the tool to be stable, reliable, predictable, and have high reliability.

 Table 1 Physical and mechanical properties of various tool materials